 Accessible Restrooms

-There are accessible restrooms located throughout the Nature Exploration Center (NEC) and the Nature Research Center (NRC), as well as one accessible portable toilet located on Edenton Street.
-The Museum of History also has accessible restrooms.
-Note that the Museum of History, NRC floors 1-4 and NEC floors 2–4 close at 5pm.
+There are accessible restrooms located throughout the Nature Exploration Center (NEC) and the Nature Research Center (NRC), as well as one accessible portable toilet located near the Globe.
+Note that the only available restrooms after 5pm are on the first floor of the Nature Exploration Center (11 W Jones Street) and the portable toilet.

-Single Use Restrooms are available for use on the 1st floor of the NRC (not available due to construction), and the 1st and 3rd floor of the NEC.
+Single Use Restrooms are available for use on the 1st floor of the NRC, and the 1st and 3rd floor of the NEC.

 Quiet Space

-There will be a quiet space available on the 2nd floor of the NEC, located near the restrooms.
+There is a quiet space available on the 2nd floor of the NEC, in the Nature’s Explorers gallery (#6 on the Museum map).
 This room is intended to provide a quiet and calm environment where festival attendees can spend time away from the busyness and noise of the main festival.

 Assistive Listening Devices